mindspore-ai/docs/install/mindspore_cpu_mac_install_source_en.md

 - Update after source code compilation

-    After successfully executing the compile script `build.sh` in the root path of the source code, find the whl package in path `output`, use the following command to update your version.
+    After successfully executing the compilation script `build.sh` in the source code root directory, find the generated whl installation package by compilation in the `output` directory, and then execute the command to upgrade.

     ```bash
     pip install --upgrade mindspore-{version}-{python_version}-macosx_{platform_version}_{arch}.whl